Basic Approach

 • In compliance with local laws, we manage working hours and strive to ensure that each regulation is not exceeded.

-• We strive to control long working hours so that the weekly overtime does not exceed 60 hours per month, except in pressing emergencies.
+• We shall endeavour to control long working hours so that they do not exceed 60 hours per month, including overtime, except in emergencies and emergencies, and to reduce the weekly and total working hours.

 • Employees are allowed at least one day off per week.